CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

   Stopped: Mon Jan  1 16:08:50 2024
   ```

-We can now try the creds `sql_svc:REGGIE1234ronnie` to check if they can be used to any listening service, such as WinRM:
+Let's check if can we can use the newly-obtained creds `sql_svc:REGGIE1234ronnie` to any listening service, such as WinRM:

   ```shell
   # checking current creds on WinRM